zulip/zulip/docs/development/setup-vagrant.md

-If after rebasing onto a new version of the Zulip server, you receive new errors while starting the Zulip server or running tests, this is probably not because Zulip's master branch is broken.
+If after rebasing onto a new version of the Zulip server, you receive new errors while starting the Zulip server or running tests, this is probably not because Zulip's main branch is broken.
 Instead, this is likely because we've recently merged changes to the development environment provisioning process that you need to apply to your development environment.
 To update your environment, you'll need to